Kitura/BlueSSLService/README.md

 ### Before starting

-The first you need to do is import the `SSLService` and `Socket` frameworks.
+The first you need to do is import both the `Socket` and `SSLService` frameworks.
 This is done by the following:
 ```swift
 import Socket
 import SSLService